tmhew/abap-aws-sigv4/README.md

 # AWS Signature V4 (ABAP)

 Wanted to extend to AWS but there isn't AWS SDK for ABAP?
+Now, you can call AWS API directly through AWS Sigv4 authentication.

 This implementation is based on AWS documentation [Signature Version 4 signing process](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html).
 You can look at [ZAWS_SIGV4_UTILITIES](src/zaws_sigv4_utilities.clas.abap) for implementation details and the following examples for usages.
 You will need to provide AWS access and secret keys to run the examples.

 |Example         |Documentation|
 |----------------|-------------|